-After consideration of the report and discussion, the Committee:

-- NOTED the report. - Agreed a decision on adult social care fees for 22/23 to be made at a single item Committee meeting failing which by a mandated group of the Chief Officer and Director of Finance in consultation with the Committee Chair and that further consideration of the process for future years be discussed at the single item Committee meeting failing which at a future meeting of HHSCC. - Agreed a more detailed report be provided for the April meeting in terms of a Third Sector process status update.

-4 HEALTH IMPROVEMENT

-There were no matters discussed in relation to this Item.

-COMMITTEE FUNCTION AND ADMINISTRATION 5
+- ter consideration of the report and discussion, the Committee: NOTED the report.
+Agreed a decision on adult social care fees for 22/23 to be made at a single item Committee meeting failing which by a mandated group of the Chief Officer and Director of Finance in consultation with the Committee Chair and that further consideration of the process for future years be discussed at the single item Committee meeting failing which at a future meeting of HHSCC.
+Agreed a more detailed report be provided for the April meeting in terms of a Third Sector process status update.
+4 The HEALTH IMPROVEMENT are were no matters discussed in relation to this Item.
+5 COMMITTEE FUNCTION AND ADMINISTRATION 5.1 Review and Update of Annual Work Plan [p.83]

-5.1 Review and Update of Annual Work Plan
+Review and Update of Annual Work Plan